zachhollow/zachhollow/README.md

 ## About me

-I have a background in social sciences and began my programming journey with R. I began learning Python To improve my data analysis skills at work, which sparked a growing interest in machine learning, object-oriented programming, and web development.
+I have a background in social sciences and began my programming journey with R. I started learning Python to improve my data analysis skills at work, which sparked a growing interest in machine learning, object-oriented programming, and web development.
 I’ve since expanded my technical toolkit to include modern web technologies such as Svelte and SvelteKit (with TypeScript/JavaScript), FastAPI, .NET, and Azure.

 ## Tech Stack